xxradar/traefik_k8s_ingressrouter_learnings/README.md

 ```

 ### Adding and playing with middlewares
-Create a new middleware
+Create a new middleware, please note this is namespaced scoped.
 ```
-kubectl apply -f - <<EOF
+kubectl apply -n app-routable-demmo -f - <<EOF
 apiVersion: traefik.containo.us/v1alpha1
 kind: Middleware
 metadata: